 The Last 30 Years: Batch Processing

 The problem with batch processing is that there’s hardly any transparency throughout the payment process.
-When you send your batch payments through your bank, there’s usually no tracking or acceptance management services available immediately.
-And once a batch is settled, reconciliation is difficult due to payments being packaged into one transaction on your bank statement.
+When you send your batch payments through your bank, there are usually no tracking or acceptance management services available immediately.
+Once a batch is settled, reconciliation is difficult because payments are packaged into one transaction on your bank statement.

 Advantages of Open Banking API Payment Processing

 With the innovation within open banking APIs comes some inherent advantages to payment processing: